Background pattern

 DO NOT receive Physiological serum 0.9% if there are particles floating in the solution or if the container is damaged in any way.

-Physiological serum 0.9% will usually be administered through a plastic tube connected to a vein in your arm using a needle; however, your doctor may use another method to administer the medication.
+Physiological serum 0.9% is usually given to you through a plastic tube connected to a needle in a vein, almost always in your arm; however, your doctor may use another method to administer the medicine.

-- the amount of electrolytes in your body (particularly sodium, in patients with high levels of vasopressin, or those taking other medications that increase the effect of vasopressin).
+• the amount of electrolytes in your body (particularly sodium, in patients with high vasopressin levels, or those taking other medicines that increase the effect of vasopressin).

 Any unused solution should be discarded.
-You should NOT receive Physiological serum 0.9% from a bag that has been used partially.
+You MUST NOT receive Physiological serum 0.9% from a bag that has been used partially.

 If you receive more Physiological serum 0.9% than you should

-If you are administered too much Physiological serum 0.9% (overdose), the following symptoms may occur:
+If you are given too much Physiological serum 0.9% (overdose), the following symptoms may occur:

 • Nausea (discomfort).